Bhumikakr3030/ECO-friend/README.md

 Works seamlessly on desktop and mobile

 Clean, modern UI with an eco-friendly color schemeence with all the requested features, using only client-side technologies for demonstration purposes.
+🚀 How to Use

+Register/Login → Create an account or log in with email & password.

+Browse Products → Explore available eco-friendly products.

+Add Products → Logged-in users can list new products.

+Add to Cart → Click “Add to Cart” to start shopping.

+Checkout → Complete purchases, which move to your “Previous Purchases”.

+Dashboard → Manage your listings, profile, and view order history.